 Palestine The Holy Land, As It Was and As It Is, by John Fulton, Philadelphia, 1900:

-This is the Latin Church of the Annunciation built on the site of what may have been a first century house.
+This Roman Catholic Church of the Annunciation was built on the site of what may have been a first century house.

-The Roman Catholics indicated that Mary received the good news when she was in her home, in her kitchen.
+The Roman Catholics had a tradition that Mary received the good news about her being selected to bear a son while she was in the kitchen of her home.

 “…now there is but a small village, and houses scattered here and there.
 It is not walled, but it is situated in a little valley, with hills all about…and there Gabriel greeted our Lady, saying, “Hail thou that art highly favoured, the Lord is with thee.”
 And this salutation was made on the site of a great altar of a fair church that stood there formerly, but it is now all down; and they have made a little receptacle, near a pillar of that church, to receive the offerings of pilgrims.
 And the Saracens keep that place full dearly, for the profit they have by it; and they are very wicked and cruel Saracens, and more spiteful than in any other place, and have destroyed all the churches.”